 - Resetting the product to factory default settings.
-See Reset to factory default settings on page 63. - Connecting to a one-click cloud connection (O3C) service over the internet.
-To connect, press and hold the button for about 3 seconds until the status LED flashes green.
+See . - Connecting to a one-click cloud connection (O3C) service over the internet.
+To connect, press and release the button, then wait for the status LED to flash green three times.

 Connectors

 Network connector